Getting Started #

 Click the Add-in Location link at the bottom.

-If your message references \AppData\Roaming\Microsoft\Addins\ then that means you have a local copy in the default Excel Add-ins folder.
-That path can be found directly through Excel.
-Skip to the Replace Local Copy steps below.
+If your message references \AppData\Roaming\Microsoft\Addins, it means you have a local copy stored in the default Excel Add-ins folder.
+This path can be accessed directly through Excel.

 Otherwise, continue to the Replace the Excel Add-in File steps below.